7ombie/phantasm/README.md

 ### PHANTASM: The Portable, Hardened, Asynchronous, Natively Typed, Abstract Stack Machine

+---

+**Everything in this repo is effectively unpublished (though open source).
+It is just online for backup.
+I'll be rebuilding the repo, adding some new wiki articles, publishing some docs and stuff like that in the next day or two.
+Once that's done, the repo will be ready to share with people.**

+---

 PHANTASM is an assembler that allows you to author WebAssembly modules in a nice, modern language, instead of repurposing the WebAssembly Text Format.